luisvinicius167/gliojs/README.md

 # glio.js
 Trigger anything you want when user try to go in the screen corners.
 <br><a href="https://github.com/luisvinicius167/gliojs/blob/master/README-PT.md"> Portuguese documentation. </a>

+<b>glio</b> detects if the mouse of a user leaves the viewport / document borders of your website — and when this happens, it trigger your callback.

+### Reasons for use:
+* Increase your conversion rates!
+* Give visitors reasons to stay!
+* Grab your users’ attention!

 ###  How it works: <a href="http://luisvinicius167.github.io/gliojs/"> Demo </a>